AmericanMedicalAssociation/ama-style-guide-2/.github/PULL_REQUEST_TEMPLATE.md

 ## To Test
-- [ ] Add detailed steps for reviewers to test this feature.
+- Add detailed steps for reviewers to test this feature.
-- [ ] Did you test in IE 11?

 ## Visual Regressions